HdrHistogram/HdrHistogram/README.md

 ----------------------------------------------

-In the interest of keeping value recording cost to a minimum, the commonly used Histogram class and its IntHistogram and ShortHistogram variants are NOT internally synchronized, and do NOT use atomic variables.
+In the interest of keeping value recording cost to a minimum, the commonly used Histogram class and it's IntHistogram and ShortHistogram variants are NOT internally synchronized, and do NOT use atomic variables.
 Callers wishing to make potentially concurrent, multi-threaded updates or queries against Histogram objects should either take care to externally synchronize